 More bidding strategies

-- Cost per view (CPV) – bids are placed to get the most views or interactions on video ads placed on the Display Network and YouTube.
+- Cost per view (CPV) – Bids are placed to get the most views or interactions on video ads placed on the Display Network and YouTube.
 Interactions can be clicks on calls-to-action (CTAs) or overlays, cards, or companion banners.
 Meanwhile, a view is counted when someone watches at least 30 seconds of your ad, the entire duration of the ad if it’s below 30 seconds, or when they engage with your ad.

-Common PPC bid management pitfalls to avoid
+Common PPC bid management mistakes to avoid

 We’ll do our part to help you avoid these costly mistakes by sharing the common pitfalls you want to avoid.